linomp/acoustic-cam-usfq/README.md

 ### LabView
 **Install this first!**
-- LabView 2017 SP1 (uncheck the VI Package Manager 20117 option; the latest version directly from their website works better)
+- LabView 2017 SP1
+  - Note: uncheck the VI Package Manager 2017 option; the latest version directly from their website works better.
 - [VI Package Manager 2017 (VIPM)](https://www.vipm.io/download/)

 It is recommended to install these packages through VIPM.
 Look for the "Download Package" option and continue installation with VIPM: